Very Narrow Aisle (VNA) Racking: Should You Consider It for Your Warehouse?

 It’s a familiar scenario recently.
 Business is good, perhaps a little too good as the increasing number of orders push your warehouse capacity to the limit.
 The amount of available space continues to shrink and demand grows.
 Options for handling this challenge appear easy.
 Move or build sound like the most logical choices, but perhaps it is time to narrow your options.
 No, not by deciding on one of those two choices.

 Another viable option worth investigating is very narrow aisle racking.

 Very narrow aisle racking or VNA racking for short offers an excellent alternative for many companies.
 VNA racking is not a new concept as the need to find more space has always been a warehousing challenge.
 However, improvements to the forklift products used with VNA racks has allowed for the racking segment to grow in the last 20 years.

-True to its name, VNA racks have a design that maximizes floor and vertical space.
-The aisles are five to seven feet wide depending on the application.
+True to their name, VNA racks have a design that maximizes floor and vertical space.
+The aisles can be as narrow as 65” — depending on the application.
 Traditional forklifts are too large to maneuver in these aisles so a special lift is used.
 These lift trucks often are connected to rails or tracks.
-This prevents the truck from getting to close to the racks, keeping products and employees safe.
+This prevents the truck from getting too close to the racks, keeping products and employees safe.

 VNA Rack Benefits